Here's a list of the best music distribution services around the world to help you make the best decision for your career.

 Got more questions?
 Awesome, we’d love to chat!
 Hit us up here and we’ll get back to you as soon as we can.

-Amuse gets your music onto all the music stores and streaming platforms that matter, like Spotify, Apple Music, iTunes, Tidal, Amazon Music, Deezer, Google Music, Shazam and YouTube.
+Amuse gets your music onto all the music stores and streaming platforms that matter, like Spotify, Apple Music, iTunes, Tidal, Amazon Music, Deezer, Google Music, Shazam, and YouTube.
+For the full list of stores available when you upload your music through Amuse, click here.

 The best part?
-Amuse is the only free music distribution service that lets you release music direct from your phone using our app.
-That means you can upload your track, artwork and release info in just a few minutes, all from the palm of your hand, giving you more time for what matters most… music!
+Amuse is the only free music distribution service that lets you release music directly from your phone using our app.
+That means you can upload your track, artwork, and release info in just a few minutes, all from the palm of your hand, giving you more time for what matters most… music!

-Once your release is live, you can keep track of your streams, downloads and audience daily from the app.
-As soon as the music stores pay out your royalties, you can also withdraw your money with one simple tap.
+Once your release is live, you can keep track of your streams, and downloads, and get deep audience insights through the app's advanced analytics feature.
+As soon as the music stores pay out your royalties, you can withdraw your money straight through the app.

 Distrokid is a music distribution service that gets your tracks onto all the major music stores and streaming platforms.
 Users pay a yearly fee of $19.99 to upload unlimited albums and songs and artists always keep 100% of their rights and royalties.